MFA-Conformer: Multi-scale Feature Aggregation Conformer for Automatic Speaker Verification: Experimental Setup

 \subsection{Implementation details}

-We use Pytorch\cite{paszke2019pytorch} framework to implement the proposed MFA-Conformer and re-implement baseline systems.
+We use Pytorch\cite{paszke2019pytorch} framework to implement the proposed MFA-Conformer and the baseline systems\footnote{Original code of the baseline systems is not available.
+For a fair comparison, all the models are trained in the same framework.
+There may be a few mismatches between the re-implemented baseline systems and reference papers\cite{zeinali2019but,desplanques2020ecapa}.
+We borrow code from WeNet toolkit\cite{yao2021wenet} and the training details can be found in the accompanying open-sourced code. }.
 A fixed length 3-second segments are extracted randomly from each utterance.
 The input features are 80-dimensional Fbanks with a window length of 25 ms and a frame-shift of 10 ms. No voice activity detection or augmentation are performed.
 All models are trained using additive margin Softmax (AM-Softmax) loss\cite{wang2018cosface} with a margin of 0.2 and a scaling factor of 30.
 We use the Adam optimizer with an initial learning rate of 0.001 and decrease the learning rate by 50\% every 4 epoch.
 We also set the weight decay as 1e-7 to avoid overfitting and perform a linear warmup at the first 2k steps.
 The batch size is 200.